dericktseng/SCBenchmarker/README.md

 You know you suck.
 But you don't know *how* much you suck.
 Introducing SCBenchmarker, a program to effectively tell you not only *how* much you suck, but also *where* you suck.
 See how much you botched a professional build, and where you can improve!

 ## Usage:
+Our instance is currently hosted at http://sc2benchmark.duckdns.org

+## Manual Installation:
-* Install required libraries (Installation in section below)
+* Install required libraries with `pip install -r requirements.txt`
 * Modify `src/config.py`.
 Recommended settings (all others remaining default):
     * `FLASK_ENV="production"`
     * `DEBUG=False`